 In the following table the most important events during the realization of GRACE-FO are chronologically listed.

-Current Launch Slot of GRACE-FO using a SpaceX/Falcon-9 provided launch from Vandenberg Air Force Base in California
+Current launch date for GRACE-FO (rideshare with 5 Iridium-Next satellites on a SpaceX/Falcon-9 from Vandenberg Air Force Base in California)

-Operations Readiness Review (ORR) at DLR/GSOC, Oberpfaffenhofen, Germany
+The Operations Readiness Review (ORR) was successfully passed at DLR/GSOC in Oberpfaffenhofen.

 Transport of the satellites, the MSD and further equipment from IABG in Ottobrunn to Vandenberg Air Force Base in California.
 Further details can be found here.